legitnick/legitnick/README.md

 - 👋 Hi, I’m @legitnick
-- 👀 I’m interested competitive programming, AI, js, C++, linux, open-source, Rust,
+- 👀 I’m interested software development, js, C++, linux, open-source,
-- 🌱 I’m currently learning C++,SDL
+- 🌱 I’m currently learning QT,C++
 - 💞️ I’m looking to collaborate on any project involving my interests, and to explore something new
 - 📫 How to reach me : you can mail at yaveirick@gmail.com